chadaustin/2016frontend/README.md

 This project was written for two groups of people: people who've always wanted to play with those newfangled React and TypeScript things, and people who don't work on the web but are curious what it's like.

+It's also for people like me, who roughly know what they want, but can never remember all the myriad configuration settings for webpack and TypeScript and gulp...

 If you live and breathe web frontend, then there won't be anything new here for you.
 I'm sure you have opinions about something I did wrong, so feel free to comment.  :)

 ## TypeScript or Babel?